[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 The big advance in this set is with the outfield players.
 At first glance they may look the same, but they are now bigger, have more detail and cute individual touches.
 They can be right or left-footed Their arms come in different poses, and can be glued at different angles.
 The shorts and shirts and legs are all separate pieces, and the kicking leg is now fully rounded (whereas the inside of the leg on the earlier figures is flat).
 The final artistic flourish is the head of the player, as this has a choice of facial expressions, and a variety of hairstyles (all rather 1970s) which come in brown or black.
 The eyes and eyebrows are hand-painted. (see the scary illustration below).

 In addition to this, these outfield players are now produced in accurate club strips, including badges and trim.
-The two kits in the box set are Manchester United, and Newcastle United, which I've again illustrated (aren't you lucky?).
+The two kits in the box set were Manchester United, and Newcastle United, which I've again illustrated (aren't you lucky?).

 Official Teams - English League 1st Series.